 Side Sleeping Position

-It is one of the most common napping positions and one of the comfortable ways to sleep.
-When you sleep on your sides, the shoulders create a gap between your head and bed, so you will need extra support for comfy sleep.
+This is one of the most common napping positions and one of the more comfortable ways to sleep.

 In addition to the height, side sleepers will require an extra firm pillow to achieve more comfortability.
 You see, pillows tend to collapse under the weight of the head hence becoming too thin.